jansmolders86/mediacenterjs/README.md

 Status:
 =======

-Heavy work in progress
+__Heavy work in progress__

 What works?
 ===========

 * Basic Routing
 * Basic MVC Framework
-* Present inital setup
+* Clientside inital setup
-* Show time and date
+* Show time and date on dashboard
 * Basic App framework
-* Automated dashboard
+* Dashboard with dynamic app display
-* Basic keyboard controls
+* Keyboard controls
 * Onscreen keyboard
 * Movie indexing
-* Display movies with art
+* Display movies with Poster and Backdrop
-* Local caching
+* Local caching of information and images
 * Display movie information
 * Weather information (Only in Dutch)